SAP/styleguides/README.md

 easier to understand, and more robust than others.

-Our style guides want to show up differences and guide you towards code that has a healthy balance between all of these.
+Our style guides want to show up differences and guide you towards code that has a healthy balance between all of qualities.

 ## Style Guides